Shalem Center: Academic programs

 Shalem's research programs supported scholarship in the areas of philosophy, political theory, Jewish and Zionist history, Bible and Talmud, Middle East Studies, archaeology, economics, and strategic studies.
 Shalem was also home to Shalem Press, one of Israel's leading academic publishing houses.
 The press specializes in the translation into Hebrew of classic and modern works of Western philosophy.
 The Center also conducted educational programs at the post-doctoral, undergraduate, and high-school levels for students from Israel and abroad.

-The newly created Shalem College will offer an Israeli B.A. modeled on the American liberal-arts degree.
-Top Israeli and overseas applicants will pursue a unique core curriculum, combining the study of the great texts of Western and Jewish thought.
-Students will choose a major at the end of their first year.
-Initially, the college will offer two majors: Middle East and Islamic studies, and an interdisciplinary program in philosophy and Jewish thought.